 I talked earlier about the traditional steady-state cardio workout where you cruise along at a moderate pace for 30 to 60 minutes.

 And you’ll burn the appropriate amount of calories per hour at that moderate pace (it was 572/hour for me).

-How would you like to increase the weekly calorie burn & weight loss numbers as well as better improve your cardio fitness and your muscle strength…in less time?
+But how would you like to burn more calories as well as better improve your cardio fitness and your muscle strength…in less time?